TideDancer/neurips19_DTWNet/README.md

 # DTWNet
-DTWNet: a Dynamic Time Warping Network
+DTWNet: a Dynamic Time Warping Network (accepted in NeurIPS 2019)